chaomei412/social_network/README.md

-this ptoject is devoloped by mr mahajan nilesh navnath as a first round of coding challenge given by causecode for placement. for any query contact on nileshnmahajan@gmail.com or 9975720525.
+this project is devoloped by mr mahajan nilesh navnath as a first round of coding challenge given by causecode for placement. for any query contact on nileshnmahajan@gmail.com or 9975720525.